Ovarian Cancer (cont.)

 risk of ovarian cancer, and the risk decreases with increasing duration of

-- Removal of the ovaries before cancer appears reduces
+- Removal of the ovaries before cancer reduces

 risks.
 Experts should base this decision on genetic testing and